MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Setup a reopen phase

-In the reopen plan, you define a couple of phases through that guides a facility to safely reopen the workplace.
+In the reopening plan, you define a couple of phases that guides a facility to safely reopen the workplace.
 The phases are defined in the solution by default.
 To create or edit a reopen phase:

 1. Select **Reopen Phases** in the left pane and select **New**.